 Exit Type = 11 (See a list of CSI Schools HERE)

 Exit Type 11 - Transfer to a public school in the same school district – A student who transfers to another CSI public school.
 This transfer must be documented by either an education records request from the receiving school, or a signed confirmation of enrollment and attendance.
 See the SSA File Layout for a complete list of Exit Type codes.

+However, coding might be dependent upon the date of exit.
+Per the Colorado Code of Regulations (1-CCR-301-1), “students shall be counted as completing (finishing) the school year if they leave school within three weeks of the last day of school or have completed all coursework early, meaning they have completed the locally defined requirements for the current grade and will be promoted to the next higher grade the following school year.”

 b.
-Student finished the school year with us, but I know they and their family are moving to California for the new school year.
+Student finished the school year with us, but I know they and their family are moving out of state for the new school year.